Middle Ages: Summary, Facts, and Timeline

 The Middle Ages was responsible for producing great empires and societies such as the Byzantine Empire, the Anglo-Saxons, The Franks and the Vikings.
 Some notable personalities of this time period include William the Conqueror, Emperor Justinian I, Genghis Khan, Charlemagne, and Alfred the Great.

 However, it was not all dark and gloomy, as the Middle Ages gave the world beneficial things such as the Magna Carta, spectacular monasteries, music, and art and literature.
-The period also produced renowned authors like Sir Thomas Malory, the author of Le Morte d’Arthur; Giovanni Boccaccio, the author of the Decameron; Margery Kempe; and Dante Alighieri, the author of Dante’s Inferno.
+The period also produced renowned authors like Sir Thomas Malory, the author of Le Morte d’Arthur; Giovanni Boccaccio, the author of the Decameron; Margery Kempe; Dante Alighieri, the author of Inferno; Giovanni Boccaccio, author of the Decameron; and William Langland, author of Piers Plowman.

 The timeline below primarily outlines specific events that transpired in Europe during the Middle Ages.